brooth/jeta-site/mysite/home/markdown/observer.md

         }
     }

-<span class="label label-info">Note</span> You must define the observables, i.e. the methods you are listening to.
+<span class="label label-info">Note</span> If you use an observable that extends *Observable*, you need to explicitly define the class of observable that fires the event: `MetaHelper.registerObserver(this, observable, Observable.class);`.

-The `handler` allows you to detach your class from *Observable*:
+The `handler` allows you to detach *Observer* from *Observable*:

     :::java
     handler.unregisterAll(Observable.class);